 The financial statements of the District have been prepared in conformity with generally accepted accounting principles (GAAP) as applied to governmental units.
 The Governmental Accounting Standards Board (GASB) is the accepted standard setting body for establishing governmental accounting and financial reporting principles.
-The more significant of the District's accounting policies are described below.
+The more significant District accounting policies are described below.